 What are prunes?

 Prunes are dried plums.
-Only certain varieties of plums are used to make prunes (they have a particular sugar content which stops them fermenting) and these are harvested and dehydrated.
-They sweat it out (excuse the pun) in temperatures up to 100°C for 12-24 hours.
-The end result is the distinctive, shrivelled little prunes we know and love so well.
+Only certain varieties of plums are used to make prunes (they have a particular sugar content which stops them fermenting) and these are harvested and gently dehydrated.
+They sweat it out (excuse the pun) in temperatures up to 100°C for 12-24 hours they reach the desirable end result - the distinctive, shrivelled little prunes we know and love so well.

 How is prune juice made?